 The class of 2013 was twelve students, one of whom decided to marry but the remaining eleven are in the midst of their post-secondary studies.
 Two of the eleven have a job they will be able to pursue while continuing their education.
 Three more work part-time for Karibu Loo or Ngong Road Children’s Foundation.

-Sheila Muhonja began a course in accounting at Visions Institute of Business Management in January.
+Sheila began a course in accounting at Visions Institute of Business Management in January.
 However, she discovered an opportunity to compete for job training with G.S.U., a paramilitary branch of the Kenyan government.
-Sheila was one of hundreds that competed and we are delighted that she won a spot in the 10-month training program.
+Sheila, among the hundreds who competed, was awarded a spot in the 10-month training program.
 After completing the training she will become an employee of G.S.U.
-Sheila will continue her accounting classes in the evening after completing the training program and begins her new full-time job.
+Sheila will continue her accounting classes in the evening after completing the training program and beginning her new full-time job.

-George Odhiambo (left) and James Kyalo Mutuku are both pursuing their post-secondary diploma courses.
+George (left) and James are both pursuing their post-secondary diploma courses.
 In the meantime, they are regular Sales and Operations Associates at events for Karibu Loo.
-George said “Working for Karibu Loo is teaching me to adapt to different situations and how to step out of myself for the sake of the business to tell the Karibu Loo and NRCF story.”
+George said, “Working for Karibu Loo is teaching me to adapt to different situations and how to step out of myself for the sake of the business to tell the Karibu Loo and NRCF story.”

 Class of 2014